mehdi-fathi/sicilian-test-orchestra/README.md

 # Sicilian Test Orchestra

 Sicilian Test Orchestra is an automated testing package designed for RESTful applications.
 It tests all routes with generated faker data to ensure comprehensive coverage and robustness of your application.

-a new way testing to close more user's behaviour.
-We never truncate database after a test.
-These days, we have to consider any senario and provide mock data in database for any senario.
-At the whole, Sometimes we can't consider all senario.
+A new way of testing to closely mimic user behavior.
+We never truncate the database after a test.
+These days, we have to consider any scenario and provide mock data in the database for any scenario.
+At whole, sometimes we can't consider all scenarios.``

-Even if we considered all senario , Our code is changing every day. we have to update our testing either update mocking data or factory data.
-I think, although we consider all user behavior and make all tests, we will see some reportable and unpredictable bugs.
-In addition, In old way, Every test would be run in encapsulated space.
+Even if we considered all scenarios, our code is changing every day.
+We have to update our testing, either updating mocking data or factory data.
+I think, although we consider all user behavior and run all tests, we will encounter some reportable and unpredictable bugs.
+In addition, in the old way, every test would run in an encapsulated space.

-It means others tests never impact on other test's process.
-While in real world, each of action has some potential to impact other action.
-For this purpose, we need to provide data requirements , in old way.
+It means other tests never impact on other test's processes.
+While in the real world, each action has the potential to impact other actions.
+For this purpose, we need to provide data requirements, in the old way.

-The main different is this package is not supposed to assert status or response.
-This package just send request and show them response and status with other information to you.
-When you have 500 error in specifics senario, you are able to detect what's problem.
-Sometimes you have leaking data in an end-point in a specifics senario.
-So you can check all either response or status so that you make sure everything is ok.
+The main difference is this package is not supposed to assert status or response.
+This package just sends requests and shows the response and status with other information to you.
+When you have a 500 error in a specific scenario, you are able to detect what's the problem.
+Sometimes you have leaking data in an endpoint in a specific scenario.
+So you can check either response or status to make sure everything is ok.

 THIS PACKAGE IS UNDER DEVELOPING